-European Joint Programme Cofund (EJP Cofund)52 under Horizon 2020 is a co-fund action designed to support coordinated national research and innovation programmes.
+European Joint Programme Cofund (EJP Cofund) under Horizon 2020 is a co-fund action designed to support coordinated national research and innovation programmes.
 The EJP Cofund aims at attracting and pooling a critical mass of national resources on objectives and challenges of Horizon 2020 and at achieving significant economies of scales by adding related Horizon 2020 resources to a joint effort.
 Structural funds are compatible with ERA-NET funds.
 According to the H2020 Rules for Participation, H2020 funding can be cumulated with any grant from the Union budget, provided that the grant does not cover the same cost items.
-The total budget of the joint call may include additional call contributions including ESIF funds (outside the grant agreement), however caution is required to ensure that they are not declared as eligible costs and are not topped-up by H2020 grants (this allows MS to fund additional projects/beneficiaries in the call)53.
+The total budget of the joint call may include additional call contributions including ESIF funds (outside the grant agreement), however caution is required to ensure that they are not declared as eligible costs and are not topped-up by H2020 grants (this allows MS to fund additional projects/beneficiaries in the call).

-The Flanders of the Bio Base Europe Pilot Plant54 demonstrates a good practice in the case of JUs (the Bio-Based Industries Joint Undertaking) as long as a region (or country) takes a medium to long-term view dedicating public resources to large flagship projects leverage private, ESIF and H2020 funding.
+The Flanders of the Bio Base Europe Pilot Plant demonstrates a good practice in the case of the Bio-Based Industries Joint Undertaking as long as a region (or country) takes a medium to long-term view dedicating public resources to large flagship projects leverage private, ESIF and H2020 funding.
 With systematic policy efforts it was made possible to overcome all perceived barriers and fund both parallel (complementing each other) and successive projects (building on each other).
-The region helped create a multi-purpose pilot facility in the Port of Ghent (B) for Bio-Based products & processes employing 70 people as an independent non-for-profit SME.
-A combination of ESIF (Interreg VL-NL 2008-2013: 13 m€; Interreg NWE 2013-2015: 1,35m€; ERDF 2015-2015: 1,26m€; Interreg VL-NL BioHarT: 0,2mio€; ERDF " impact " 2017-2020 9,4m€; ERDF-SPC " BiobaseFlow 2018-2021 3,7mio€), H2020 (BBI-JU, RIAs, a CSA, LEITs and more) is a case of multi-synergies55.
+The region helped create a multi-purpose pilot facility in the Port of Ghent (B) for Bio-Based products & processes employing 70 people as an independent not-for-profit SME.
+A combination of ESIF (Interreg, ERDF, H2020 -BBI-JU, RIAs, a CSA, LEITs and more) is a case of multi-synergies.
 The success elements include the availability of public and private funding and will at regional level as well as the inspiring nature of the project being unique and having the opportunity to act as an important part of the BBI JU.